Have you ever applied a makeup and looked at your sponge or puff then felt a little sad on those wasted product absorbed by your applicator?

 Worth it, or Hype?

 Definitely worth it!
 I know some women hate cleaning their makeup sponges and beauty blender because every time those things get wet it becomes soggy little by little.
 But with silicone sponges, you can just use even just cleansing wipes.
 Plus, they don’t easily get soggy.
-And I think this will never go away since a lot of brands are now producing their own versions, like this Evie Sponge which is the glittery baby of Beauty Blender and Silicone Sponge.
+However, the precision of sponges like Beauty Blenders is still better than silicones.

 Where to Buy?